BCDA-APS/MDA_Utilities/README.txt

 Written by Dohn A. Arms, Argonne National Laboratory Send comments to dohnarms@anl.gov

-See LICENSE file for licensing of these programs and code.
+See LICENSE.txt file for licensing of these programs and code.

 The location of these utilities on the Internet is: https://epics.anl.gov/bcda/mdautils